-- What about my wet furniture?
+- What about the wet office furniture?

 The extent of damage and the construction of the furniture will determine if it can be restored.
-Your furniture must be dried before damage can be adequately assessed.
+The furniture must be dried before damage can be adequately assessed.
 Non-salvageable furniture will be documented for you and if any items need to be discarded, a customer release form will need to be signed.